CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-04.md

     ![](./media/submit(1).png)

-1. Back on Prompt flow page and from top click on **View run list** link.
+1. Back on the Prompt flow page, and from the top, click on the **View run list** link.

    ![](./media/viewrunlist-1.png)